How to Elope in Olympic National Park | The Ultimate Guide (Updated for 2026)

 How Much Does It Cost To Elope in Olympic National Park: Elopement Budget Checklist

-Plane tickets to Washington within the USA: You can expect to pay anywhere from $600 to $1000 for two plane tickets, depending on the season and how early you book them.
+Plane tickets to Washington within the USA: You can expect to pay anywhere from $600 to $1000 for two plane tickets, depending on the season and how early you book.

-Cabin rental: For a cabin rental, prices typically range from $400 to $2000, depending on factors like the number of days you're staying, the number of guests, and the level of luxury you're after.
+Cabin rental: $400 to $2000.
+Prices vary based on the number of nights, number of guests, and the level of luxury you're after.

-Photographer: $4000 - 7500, with costs varying depending on the amount of photo coverage you require.
-Services can start from as little as 4 hours and extend up to 2 full days of elopement experience.
+Photographer: $4000 - 7500, depending on the amount of coverage you choose.
+Packages can start at 4 hours and extend up to two full days of elopement experience.

 Officiant: $0.
-My assistant is ordained and would be delighted to officiate your ceremony as a complimentary service.
-Alternatively, if you prefer, you can ask one of your guests to do the honor.
+My assistant (husband) is ordained and would be delighted to officiate your ceremony as a complimentary service.
+Alternatively, you can ask one of your guests to officiate.

-HMUA: $ 0-800.
+Hair & Makeup: $ 0-800.
 When it comes to hair and makeup, you have options.
-You can handle it yourself and save some cash, or you can opt for a professional hair and makeup artist.
-Prices for professional services typically range from $600 to $800.
+You can handle it yourself and save some cash, or hire a professional.
+Professional services typically range from $600 to $800.

 Florals: $50-800.
-If you're feeling crafty, you can handle your bouquet yourself by ordering materials from Etsy, which might cost you around $50.
-Alternatively, you can opt for the convenience and expertise of a professional florist, with prices typically ranging from $500 to $800.
+If you're feeling crafty, you can create your own bouquet using flowers ordered online (Etsy), which might cost you around $50, or hire a professional florist, which usually costs between $500 and $800.

 Cake: $50 - 500.
-You can bake it yourself, which might cost anywhere from $30-50, depending on ingredients and decorations.
-Alternatively, you can leave it to the pros and order from a professional cake or dessert maker.
+You can bake it yourself for around $30-50, depending on ingredients and decorations, or order from a professional baker or dessert maker.

-Catering: $30-800 for two persons.
-If you're on a budget, a low-key picnic would cost about $30 to $50 to put together yourself.
-For something special, you could hire a private chef to come to your Airbnb and work their culinary magic.
-Prices for a private chef typically range from $500 to $800.
+Catering: $30-800 for two people.
+A simple DIY picnic might cost $30–50.
+If you’d like something more elevated, you can hire a private chef to come to your Airbnb and do their magic.
+Private chef services usually range from $500 to $800.

 Location: Lake Crescent